Fly Fishing

 Discuss the prevention of and treatment for the following health

-wounds, insect bites, hypothermia, dehydration, heat exhaustion,
+puncture wounds, insect bites, hypothermia, dehydration, heat

-heatstroke, sunburn.
+exhaustion, heatstroke, and sunburn.

 c.